Apollo Pro Ludicrous (60V)

-The Apollo Pro Ludicrous is the fastest scooter we’ve ever tested.
+The Apollo Pro Ludicrous was a previous fastest scooter record holder.
 With the best ride quality in any price class and record-breaking acceleration, the dual motor Ludicrous is a standout extreme racing scooter targeted toward enthusiasts.

 |Tested top speed: 44.0 mph*|